|Nutritional Guidelines (per serving)|

 This recipe was provided by Drambuie.
 If you are familiar with the rusty nail, you will be pleasantly surprised by how well the herbal honey liqueur pairs with scotch's Irish counterpart.
-In true sour fashion, the Irish whiskey and herbal honey liqueur combination are accented with citrus—in this case, triple sec and lemon juice.
+In true sour fashion, the duo is accented with citrus—in this case, triple sec and lemon juice.
 Finishing it off with a splash of ginger ale brings all those flavors together while adding just a hint of sparkle.

 Gather the ingredients.

 In a cocktail shaker filled with ice, pour the whiskey, Drambuie, triple sec, and lemon juice.

 Shake until the tin is frosted.

 Add a splash of ginger ale and garnish with a lemon twist.
 Serve and enjoy.